 THE CODY CATTLE COMPANY ($$)

 The Cody Cattle Company offers a homestyle American buffet followed by a live country-western music show.
 The concept is simple: enjoy an all-you-can-eat Chuckwagon dinner featuring beef brisket, grilled chicken, steak (extra charge), baked potatoes, corn bread, apple sauce, baked beans, Caesar salad and Cole slaw, along with water, lemonade or coffee.
 Then sit back for a thoroughly enjoyable evening of foot-stompin' fun family entertainment with Ryan Martin and the Triple C Cowboys Band!
-There are three ticketing options: "Show only", "Dinner and Show" or "Dinner, Show and Cody Nite Rodeo" (at nearby Stampede Park, June 1 to August 31).
+There are three ticketing options: "Show only" (1 hour), "Dinner and Show" (2 hours) or "Dinner, Show and Cody Nite Rodeo" (4 hours) nearby Stampede Park.

 IRMA RESTAURANT AND GRILL ($$-$$$)

 This restaurant is in the historic Buffalo Bill's Irma Hotel, a friendly establishment filled with history.
 You will love its Old Far West atmosphere.
 Typical Wyoming cuisine featuring prime ribs, steaks, macaroni and cheese, vegetables, a salad bar and tempting desserts!